 Landmark’s precedent-setting Materials Management Plans for the closure of an 80-acre Petroleum Research facility was recognized by the U.S. Environmental Protection Agency for Significant Achievement.

-During this six-year facility deactivation and decommissioning project, Landmark conducted environmental due diligence, developed project specifications for decommissioning, and provided industrial hygiene and abatement management services for building demolition and contaminated soils remediation to support the closure of an 80-acre former Petroleum Technology Center in Colorado.
-We evaluated and performed cost-benefit analysis for the waste management and recycling processes and supported the implementation of waste consolidation.
+During this six-year facility deactivation and decommissioning project, Landmark conducted environmental remediation due diligence, developed project specifications for decommissioning, and provided industrial hygiene and abatement management services for building demolition and contaminated soil remediation to support the closure of an 80-acre former Petroleum Technology Center in Colorado.
+We evaluated and performed cost-benefit analysis for the waste management and recycling processes and supported the implementation of waste consolidation for environmental remediation.

 Our client received the U.S. Environmental Protection Agency Environmental Excellence Award for Voluntary and Significant Cleanup.
 The Asbestos in Soils Program Landmark developed for the site was later incorporated into newly promulgated Solid Waste Regulations in the Colorado Revised Statutes.